How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

 Pizza Crust Recipe:

-• 3/4 cup spelt or whole wheat flour (or just use additional bread flour)
+• 3/4 cup spelt or whole wheat flour (or just use additional bread or all-purpose flour)

 • 1 3/4 cup hot water at 140 degrees F, or as hot as you can get it from the tap